lafita/qs-align/README.md

 ![pic](qs-align_pic.png)

-### How is this tool useful to me?
+### What can this tool be used for?

 Have you ever needed to compare two protein complexes?
 Would you like to know which subunits from two protein assemblies are equivalent?

 Traditional quaternary structure alignment methods combinatorially evaluate all possible chain-chain mappings between the two protein complexes.
 Although this approach works for comparisons of small protein complexes (up to 3 subunits), the computing time scales exponentially with the size of the input structures and rapidly becomes prohibitively expensive.
-**QS-align** provides an
+**QS-align** provides a scalable solution to this problem, so that any two protein complexes can be efficiently compared.

+### What's in this repository?

+This repository contains the command-line interface (CLI) to the **QS-align** algorithm.
+The source code is included in the structure module of the [BioJava library](https://github.com/biojava/biojava) from version 5, and can be found [here](https://github.com/biojava/biojava/tree/master/biojava-structure/src/main/java/org/biojava/nbio/structure/align/quaternary).

 ### How does the algorithm work?

 The algorithm is fully described and tested in *Chapter 4* of *Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
 2017;99.* (available at: https://doi.org/10.3929/ethz-a-010863273).
 The original [pull request](https://github.com/biojava/biojava/pull/571) with the source code of the algorithm also contains an extensive description of the method.

-### What's in this repository?

-This repository contains the command-line interface (CLI) to the **QS-align** algorithm.
-The source code is included in the structure module of the [BioJava library](https://github.com/biojava/biojava) from version 5, and can be found [here](https://github.com/biojava/biojava/tree/master/biojava-structure/src/main/java/org/biojava/nbio/structure/align/quaternary).

 ### Download

-The latest version of the **QS-align** CLI tool is available from the [releases](https://github.com/lafita/qs-align/releases).
+The latest version of the **QS-align** CLI tool is available from the [releases section](https://github.com/lafita/qs-align/releases).
-**QS-align** only requires Java 8 or higher.
+**QS-align** only requires [Java 8](https://www.java.com/en/download/) or higher.

 ### Run QS-align